Is Chiropractic Dangerous?

 Let me start off by saying that chiropractic, itself, is incredibly safe.
 But there is more to the profession than just spinal manipulations.
 The way in which chiropractors choose to practice can place a patient in harms way.

-I have been a licensed and practicing chiropractor for almost 12 years.
+I have been a licensed and practicing chiropractor since 2005.
 This article was inspired by a conversation I recently had with a local chiropractor who was complaining about how the medical profession treats us.
 I didn’t respond in kind, as I believe respect has to be earned.

 Most would naively believe that the biggest danger of chiropractic is stroke.
 Throughout my time in practice, I occasionally have been asked about the link between chiropractic adjustments and stroke.